cwguan/accounta-buddy/final.md

 - settings.html
   - This is the settings page where the user can modify their account by changing their password.
 - settings.js
   - Javascript file in charge of functions on settings page.
-This file validates the current password is correct, the new passwords match, and updating a user’s account in Firebase Authentication to be the new password
+This file validates the current password is correct, the new passwords match, and updating a user’s account in Firebase Authentication to be the new password.
 - common.js
   - The functionalities implemented in this file are code that we found to be used and duplicated in multiple files across our app.
 Thus, we decided it would make much more sense to consolidate all of these features into one JavaScript file.
 These include configuring our Firebase project with the right API keys and other helper methods such as retrieving the date and time in a format consistent throughout the entire application.
 - maps.js